drankinatty/gtkwrite/README.md

 # gtkwrite

 This is a good little editor written in Gtk+2 in C created to work with you rather than against you.
 The editor is written to compile and build (without warnings with -Wall -Wextra -pedantic incorporating the Gnu C11 standard on Linux with Gtk+2 and optionally GtkSourceView2 installed.
+The editor *does not* rely on any third-party editor component such as Scintilla.
 The included Makefile handles the build and packages are available for [OpenSuSE 13.1 through Leap 42.2](http://download.opensuse.org/repositories/home:/drankinatty/) and the current release and development branch builds are available for Archlinux [gtkwrite](https://aur.archlinux.org/packages/gtkwrite/) and [gtkwrite_git](https://aur.archlinux.org/packages/gtkwrite_git/).
 The editor can be compiled *with or without* GtkSourceView.
 Without GtkSourceView it will compile as `gtkedit`.
 With GtkSourceView it compiles as `gtkwrite` (requires GtkSourceView 2.x).
 Both gtkedit and gtkwrite compile and run under win32 as well. (the Win-key accelerators are disabled on windows) gtkwrite is Licensed under GPLv2.

 ### Menu Layout/Use